Writing good email copy will ease your work and increase email open rates and link click-through rates.

 Email marketing is one of the best ways to dive into content marketing.
 Remember, content marketing isn’t implicitly just for selling a product – it revolves around engaging and promoting.
 Every email you send out should be discrete and informative.

-The crucial key to an effective email campaign is just knowing your audience to write better email copy.
+The crucial key to an effective email campaign is just knowing your audience and writing good email copy.
 Being completely aware of what they want, and how you can help them, can bring in an array of new visitors.

 Emails are personal – and you should treat them as such.
 If you’re lucky enough to have somebody’s personal details – make the most of it.